ConorMesser/pympnn/README.md

    c.
 Run `cmake --build .`
 4. Move *pympnn.so* file to python interpreter library (i.e. */usr/lib/python3.6/*)
 5. Run test suites (C++ and Python) to ensure proper installation

+### Windows

+1. Requirements
+    a.
+MSVC (Microsoft Studio Visual Code)
+    b. cmake
+2. Build the mpnn library
+    a.
+Create build directory
+    b.
+In the CMake GUI, specify source code directory (*pympnn* directory) and where to build the binaries (build directory)
+    c.
+Configure and Generate
+    d.
+Navigate into build directory and run `cmake --build .`
+3. Move *mpnn.dll* library file from from build dir (perhaps in *./build/Debug/*) to local library (i.e. */Windows/System32*)
+4. Build pympnn library in the boost directory
+    a.
+Create build directory
+    b.
+In the CMake GUI, specify source code directory (*pympnn* directory) and where to build the binaries (build directory)
+    c.
+Configure and Generate
+        -If this fails, you may have to specify the *MPNN_LIB* and *MULTIANN_PATH* paths manually
+    d.
+Navigate into build directory and run `cmake --build .`
+5. Move *pympnn.dll* library file to python interpreter library (i.e. )
+6. Run test suites to ensure proper installation

 ## History